hyena/spindizzy_boards/README.md

   2. `pip install -r requirements.txt`
   3. `cp config.toml.sample config.toml`
   4. Open `config.toml` with your favorite editor and fill in the values appropriately for how you've set up your muck environment.
-  5. Test it: `python download_posts.py` You should see some progress messages on stderr and then the boards' content dumped to stdout as json.
+  5. Test it: `python spindizzy_boards/spindizzy_boards.py` and check out the webserver according to the port you set up in `config.toml`. e.g. http://localhost:7000/+read

 TODO
 ----
-This is a cute little demo, but the next step is probably to make it a periodic task that feeds or populates some web-app.

 There's rather a lot to do:
  [] Atom integration for rss readers
  [] Twitter integration
  [] Mastodon integration
- [] Re-architect the app into a json exposing endpoint with a react front-end [] Posts should be saved historically in a SQLAlchemy database [] The app should give a grace period to a new or edited post before sending out alerts so that deletes or multiple edits don't spam followers
+ [] Re-architect the app into a json exposing endpoint with a react front-end [] SSL support, even though we'll usually run behind nginx [] Posts should be saved historically in a SQLAlchemy database [] The app should give a grace period to a new or edited post before sending out alerts so that deletes or multiple edits don't spam followers